PyxelM/alucinara/content/phenomena/phantasmarrhoea.md

 ---
-title: "Phantasmarrhoea"
+title: Phantasmarrhoea
 tags:
   - illnesses
   - phenomena
   - alucinara
 ---
 %%
 What are the significant features which make this relevant to the plot?